gwtale/ptt-crawler-1/README.md

 # ptt-crawler
 This is a bbs station (ptt.cc in Taiwan) articles crawler
+NOTE: Not available now!!
+Please wait the update.

 ## usage
 Please install Ruby first (search 'ruby installer').